Cloughbawn GAA

 Cloughbawn GAA is a Gaelic Athletic Association club based in the Clonroche, County Wexford, Ireland.
 The club is primarily concerned with the game of hurling.
-The club is most famous for its "three in a row" in 2016, making it to the senior hurling final, junior hurling final and intermediate A football, losing out in all three.

-Overview

 History

-In the Autumn of 1917, a number of young hurlers got together after a mummers ball in Forrestalstown and decided that there should be a club formed and entered a team in the 1918 championship; this club was to be known as Cloughbawn.
+In the Autumn of 1917, a number of young hurlers got together after a mummers ball in Forrestalstown and decided that there should be a club formed.
+A team was entered into the 1918 championship; this club was to be known as Cloughbawn.
 While they already had a club in existence in the top end of the parish known as Killegney, it did not cater for the whole of the parish.

+In 2016, the club made it to the senior hurling final, junior hurling final and intermediate A football, losing out in all three.